Halle Bailey wears 'The Little Mermaid'-inspired gown to premiere

 Elizabeth Debicki for 'The Crown'

-Australian actress Elizabeth Debicki is the latest star to take on the role of Princess Diana.
-Playing the royal in season five of The Crown, Debicki was inspired by one of Diana's most iconic looks for the premiere.
+The Australian actress Elizabeth Debicki played Princess Diana in the final two seasons of The Crown, and was inspired by one of the royal's most iconic looks for the season five premiere.
 She wore a black Dior gown with a trailing silk scarf, which was very similar in style to the blue Catherine Walker dress that the princess wore to the Cannes Film Festival in 1987.

 Timothee Chalamet for 'Bones and All'